They sound similar but serve very different purposes in Python and the operating system.

 export PATH=$PATH:/custom/bin

-Or permanently via .bashrc
+Or permanently via .bashrc, .zshrc, etc.

 🔗 How They Interact (Sometimes)